rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 ![]({% asset_path 2020-05-02-configure-vs-code-for-azure-and-terraform/Picture3.png %})

 Click on the icon to launch the VS Code.
-This action opens an empty Hompage for VS Code with no configurations entered.
+This action opens an empty VS Code home page for with the default configuration.

 ![]({% asset_path 2020-05-02-configure-vs-code-for-azure-and-terraform/Picture4.png %})

 #### 2. Install extensions

-To configure VSCode for Azure DevOps and Terraform, we need to install the following Azure and Terraform extensions.
+To configure VSCode for Azure DevOps and Terraform, install the following Azure and Terraform extensions.

 - **Azure Account**: The Azure Account extension provides a single Azure sign-in and subscription filtering experience for all other Azure extensions.
-It makes Azure's Cloud Shell service available in VS Code's integrated terminal.
+It makes the Azure Cloud Shell service available in the VS Code integrated terminal.

 - **Azure Repos**: Use this extension to get support for [Team Foundation Version Control (TFVC)](https://github.com/Microsoft/azure-repos-vscode/blob/master/TFVC_README.md#quick-start),